What Is PVA? Aka Polyvinyl Alcohol

 Did you know: PVA has been found in infants, children, and adults and that researchers determined that we consume between 0.101 and 0.549 grams of PVA daily

 Can PVA be considered zero waste?

-To be unbiased, this is a really hard thing to define, yes there are studies out there that say PVA is not entirely zero waste because it cannot biodegrade and it can be found in our soil, food, and now our stomachs.
-On the other hand, there is a lot of information out there saying that it breaks down in water and can be used in various forms like powder or liquid to make up items like yarn, which would render it zero waste.
-To really answer this question the consumer has to decide what is considered zero waste to them.
+To be unbiased, this is a really hard thing to define, yes, there are studies out there that say PVA is not entirely zero waste because it cannot biodegrade, and it can be found in our soil, food, and now our stomachs.
+On the other hand, a lot of information is out there saying that it breaks down in water and can be used in various forms, like powder or liquid, to make up items like yarn, rendering it zero waste.
+To answer this question, the consumer has to decide what is considered zero waste to them.

 PVA-free products we recommend